 Rather, we make assumptions about people’s sex on the basis of their outward appearance: their hairstyle, clothing, ornamentation, and secondary sex characteristics such as body hair and facial shape.

 In this sense, gender has a recursive relationship to biological sex.
 Although many firmly believe gender presentation is the inevitable unfolding of biological sex, in daily interactions we make assumptions about a person’s sex solely on the basis of their gender presentation.
-Then we credit their gender presentation to their biological sex, most of which remains largely unseen.
+Then we credit their gender presentation to their biological sex, much of which remains largely unseen.

 This act— called “gender attribution” — is so unconscious and automatic, we don’t give it any thought.
 It’s part of the everyday, interactive social ‘theater’ in which in individual gendered identities are constructed within society — by individuals and all those around them.